stampe99/stampe99/README.md

 - 📂 Languages I know are: Python, JavaScript, Html & CSS.

-- 🗒️ I mainly focus on backend developement such as websites, I'm also intrested in website security & vulnerables.
+- 🗒️ I mainly focus on backend developement such as websites, I'm also interested in website security & vulnerables.

 - 📌 Feel free to invite me to any of your projects if you want help!